AaryanGole26/LUME/README.md

 > Input a trend (e.g., "Twitter Drama") for a themed caption.

 **Generate Lume:**
-> lick "Create Lume Meme" to process the image and display the result.
+> Click "Create Lume Meme" to process the image and display the result.

 **Download:**
 > Save the meme using the "Save your Lume" button.